“Food for Thought for

 Area Networking Events:

-Last Wednesday of Every Month:
+Last Wednesday of

 Ron Bomb’s Philly Music Scene Happy Hour